 More and more photos thanks to smartphones

-Selfies far deadlier than sharks
+Selfies are far more deadly than sharks

 Are smartphones destroying the camera market?